pingcap/tidb-operator/en/upgrade-a-tidb-cluster.md

     > **Note:**
     >
-    > If you want to upgrade to the enterprise version, set the value of `<tidb/pd/tikv>.image` to the enterprise image.
+    > If you want to upgrade to Enterprise Edition, set the value of `<tidb/pd/tikv>.image` to the enterprise image.
     >
     > For example, change `pd.image` from `pingcap/pd:v4.0.4` to `pingcap/pd-enterprise:v4.0.4`.